n3vrmr/datto-item-vault/README.md

 # datto-item-vault
-Welcome to the DIV, or Datto Item Vault, where all deleted items in vault cleanings go.
+Welcome to the **DIV**, or Datto Item Vault, where all items deleted in vault cleanings go.